clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 A few words about the choice of blockchain.
 Clocktower V1 is being released on the Optimism L2 chain.
 As previously discussed, Ethereum's mainnet is not a viable home for Clocktower since the high fees would limit the scalability of the protocol.
 Optimism and other L2's provide a much better starting point and so the protocol will begin there.
 See figure XXXX for a graph illustrating the feeWe are agnostic as to the best EVM-based chain to use and recognize that better options may arise in the future.
 There would be nothing stopping us or anyone else from forking the protocol and introducing it on a different chain, though parameters may of course need adjustment.
 Furthermore, the EVM is not strictly required for this concept to function, and so blockchains with different archetectures could also be used in the future (although this would require a rewrite of the contract code into that chain's native language).

-Notes from Hugo, Feb 15 2024

-- Should start with the major problems and what we are proposing to solve it

-OUTLINE:

-I. **3 major technical problems**

-1) Humans do time in Gregorian (months, days, hours) while computers do time incrementally (Unix Epoch Time).
-So you have to convert.
-But you need an algorithm to do this without using an external oracle.
-2) The chain is "time unaware" in that it can only check the time when externally told to
-3) Providers, Subscribers and Callers can all be the same person which leads to attack vectors (Solution: contract becomes the arbitor of refund dynamics
-    Consider copy/paste from docusaurus, per Hugo

-II.
-Thematics / goals of the protocol

-III.
-Protocol Lifecycle

-   creation - done by provider
-   initiation - subscriber subscribes, funds the subscription, can unsubscribe and cancel perpetuating - caller perpetuates the subscription, resets the

-   All of these players are contributing to the overall lifecycle of a SUBSCRIPTION

-For V1 whitepaper, maybe we don't worry about the gas dynamics

-Feb 29th - leap year date